PacktPublishing/Containers-for-Developers-Handbook/README.md

 # Docker-for-Developers-Handbook
-Docker for Developers Handbook, publised by Packt
+Docker for Developers Handbook, published by Packt